delight-im/Faceless/Server/README.md

    * `isSubscribed` (optional) : `boolean` : whether the authenticating user has subscribed to the comments thread of the message

 ### `POST /messages/new`
  * Publishes a new message to the server that will be dispatched to its receivers later (asynchronously).
-Dispatching will be done after a short random delay to prevent users from guessing the author's identity from the entry's time.
-It will be done by creating entries in the recipients' feeds for each message.
+Dispatching will be done by creating entries in the recipients' feeds for each message.
 Access will initially be granted to all user that have a `friend` connection (as opposed to `block`) with the authenticating user, but may be extended by sharing.
  * Request:
    * `colorHex` : `string` : the background color (#RRGGBB)
    * `patternID` : `int` : the background pattern ID